Share:

 Inclusionary Housing

-On June 12, 2018, the City Council passed an Affordable Housing Ordinance (AHO), which included a Inclusionary Housing program that requires residential developers to set aside 15% of the units in any new development of 10 units or more.
+On June 12, 2018, the City Council passed an Affordable Housing Ordinance (AHO), which included an Inclusionary Housing program that requires residential developers to set aside 15% of the units in any new development of 10 units or more.
 The AHO allows developers to meet this 15% inclusionary housing obligation by providing affordable rental units for very low or low income households and affordable ownership units for very low, low or moderate income households.
-On March 5th, 2019, the Council adopted an In-Lieu fee of $31 per square foot, as an alternative to incorporating inclusionary units into new developments.
 Cities are required by State law to provide alternative ways of addressing inclusionary requirements.
+The Council voted to adopt Affordable Housing impact fee for development as part of their affordable housing ordinance.
 Milpitas requires that developers wanting to pay this fee will have to receive council approval.

 Additional Resources